 We never stop growing, but having the foundation of the items above is going to set me up for success more than not having them.
 I want everyone to succeed.
 Competition facilitates growth.
 Helping each other facilitates a better industry.
 Don’t let obstacles get in your way.
 Develop a game plan.
 These are just miniums to starting a biz, take from this and build on it!

 Fort Hood Texas Photographer | Fort Bliss Texas Photographer | Austin Texas Photographer | Dallas Texas Photographer

-Rachel Brenke, owner of The Law Tog, has many hats including author, photographer, lawyer*, business consultant, social media marketing strategist, just to name a few.
+Rachel Brenke is an author, photographer, lawyer and business consultant for photographers.
 She is currently helping creative industry professionals all over the world initiate, strategize and implement strategic business and marketing plans through various mediums of consulting resources and legal direction.